apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperUseCases.md

     assignment, Master-Failover, replication, and snapshots, are built on ZooKeeper[20].

 ### [Apache Helix](http://helix.apache.org/)
+  - A cluster management framework for partitioned and replicated distributed resources.
+  - We need a distributed store to maintain the state of the cluster and a notification system to notify if there is any change in the cluster state.
+    Helix uses Apache ZooKeeper to achieve this functionality.
+    Zookeeper provides:
+    - A way to represent PERSISTENT state which remains until its deleted
+    - A way to represent TRANSIENT/EPHEMERAL state which vanishes when the process that created the state dies
+    - A notification mechanism when there is a change in PERSISTENT and EPHEMERAL state

 ### [Apache Hive](https://hive.apache.org)
   - The Apache Hive data warehouse software facilitates reading, writing, and managing large datasets residing in distributed